 When UE supports concurrentMeasGapsNCSG-r18, where at least one of the concurrent gaps is NCSG, supported concurrent measurement gap patterns are listed in table 9.1.2-1 based on the applicability specified in table 9.1.2-3, while supported NCSG patterns are listed in table 9.1.9.3-1 based on the applicability specified in table 9.1.9.3-2.

 The requirements in clause 9.1.2 are also applicable for the UE capable of concurrentMeasGapsNCSG-r18 and configured with multiple measurement gap or NCSG patterns within each concurrent measurement gap pattern.
 The requirements in clause 9.1.9 are also applicable for the UE capable of concurrentMeasGapsNCSG-r18 and configured with multiple measurement gap or NCSG patterns within each NCSG pattern.

+When UE supports concurrentMeasGapsNCSG-r18, and is configured with concurrent measurement gaps with NCSG, where one NCSG is configured,

+the UE shall measure all deactivated SCCs within the NCSG, if fully or partially overlapped, regardless of the reported UE capabilities and gap association,

+after the deactivated SCell is activated, the UE shall measure the SCC based on the configured gap association.

+When UE supports concurrentMeasGapsNCSG-r18, and is configured with concurrent measurement gaps with NCSG, where two NCSGs are configured, the UE shall measure all deactivated SCCs within the NCSGs, if fully or partially overlapped.

+if the gap association is provided, deactivated SCCs shall be measured with NCSG according to gap association.

+if the gap association is not provided, UE is not expected to cause interruption outside the VIL due to measurement on any of the deactivated SCCs, and the existing measurement delay requirement does not apply in this case.

 9.1.13.3 Collision involving NCSGs